amplitude/experiment-js-client/examples/html-app/amplitude-integration/README.md

-This is a demo project for instrumenting events using Amplitude Analytics SDK in an basic HTML page.
+This is a demo project for implementing Amplitude Experiment using Amplitude Analytics SDK integration in a basic HTML page.

 ## Getting Started